moov-io/infra/envs/oss/README.md

-## envs/prod
+## envs/oss

-`sbx` is our only environment currently.
+`oss` is our only environment currently.
 It's organized with terraform to setup a Kubernetes cluster and then `kubectl` object files laid out in the directories (by each namespace).

 - `gcp.tf`: Our Google Cloud project setup.
 Contains enabled APIs, cluster admins, and zone setup.
 - `kubernetes.tf`: Kubernetes cluster setup